google/flax/docs/flip/1009-optimizer-api.md

 3. Update examples to use Optax and verify that they reach the same final performance with the same computational cost.
 We probably want some examples to directly use the optimizer while others might use [Linen helper].
+4. Port missing optimizers to Optax (e.g. Adafactor) - and verify above points.
-4. Update all documentation to talk exclusively about Optax optimizers.
+5. Update all documentation (including README, Flax guided tour, HOWTOs, ...) to talk exclusively about Optax optimizers.
-5. Mark optimizers in `flax.optim` as deprecated.
+6. Mark optimizers in `flax.optim` as deprecated.

 Note that all current Flax examples use an optimizer that is already available in Optax: